ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 ∀ x (S(x) → Pz(x)), ∀ x (Pz(x) → D(x)), ∀ x ¬D(x) ⊢ ∀ x ¬S(x)
 ```

 We again see that the top-level operator of what we are trying to prove is a universal quantifier.
-We use our strategy to open a subproof, introduce a fresh individual (maybe `a`), and plug that individual into any available for all statements.
+We use our strategy to open a subproof, introduce a fresh individual (maybe `a`), and plug that individual into any available for-all statements.
 Since we wish to prove `∀ x ¬S(x)`, then we will want to reach `¬S(a)` by the end of the subproof.
 Here is a sketch:

 ```text
 ∀ x (S(x) → Pz(x)), ∀ x (Pz(x) → D(x)), ∀ x ¬D(x) ⊢ ∀ x ¬S(x)